realodix/hippo/README.md

 ## Quick Start

 1. **Create Configuration:** Add a `hippo.yml` file to your project root (see Configuration for details).
-2. **Compile Filters:**
+2. **Build Filters:**

     ```sh
-    ./vendor/bin/hippo compile
+    ./vendor/bin/hippo build
     ```

-    This merges filter sources and generates the output file as defined in your config.
+    This builds unified outputs from filter sources as defined in your config.

 3. **Fix Existing Lists:**